top of page

 You can view the full cancellation and refund policy on my Terms and Conditions page.
 In brief, deposits are non-refundable if cancelled within 30 days but are transferable to a future event.
 In the case of rescheduling due to weather or unforeseen circumstances a full refund or reschedule to new dates is available.

-Can I get feedback on my bird photos after the workshop?
+Can I get feedback on my bird photography?

-We will be downloading and reviewing your photos during the workshop - provided you are able to bring a laptop of device to do so.
-Otherwise we can do a full review via zoom for an additional fee - if you send your photos I can send you the link to book (subject to availability).
+All online tuition includes a private community to upload photos for review.
+For in-person coaching and tours, a full review is available via zoom for an additional fee - if you send your photos I can send you the link to book (subject to availability).

 Have a question that’s not here?
 Feel free to contact me anytime via the Contact page on the website or message me via social media.
 Or you can book a complimentary zoom call via the button below.
 I’m always happy to chat about birds, photography and how I can help you capture your best shots yet!